 A trip to Narembeen must include a visit to two of Narembeen’s famous metal sculptures.
 The first, the Narembeen Hawk, located at the Narembeen Recreation Centre, Currall Street, is a symbol of Narembeen’s sporting clubs, has a wingspan of 2.5 meters, includes 1,000 individually cut feathers and is fashioned using metal collected from around the district.
 The magnificent sculpture took local artist Jordan Sprigg 260 hours to complete!

 As you travel on the Pathway to Wave Rock from Narembeen to Hyden, you will pass a quirky spectacle on Mt Walker Road, with more than 1000 odd shoes and boots hanging from a fence-line.
 The collection of footwear stretches for more than 1km and finishes at an old pull-chain dunny.
 The unusual and colourful display has been put together by local semi-retired farmers, Ross and Helen Fidge, who after a trip to the US, thought it would be an interesting sight for passing tourists.

 Narembeen is rich in history and heritage, step back in time as you discover the many hidden treasures that Narembeen has to offer.

-Located on Longhurst St, the St Paul’s Museum was consecrated in 1929 and opened as a museum for the Historical Society in 1969.
+Located on Longhurst St, The Old Church (formerly St Paul’s Museum) which is currently being restored, was consecrated in 1929 and opened as a museum for the Historical Society in 1969.
 After restoration in 1999 it re-opened as a Church Museum.
 It is a memorial to the pioneer women of the Narembeen district.